omarreis/vsop2013/planetfun/README.md

 ## Planet Fun

-Planet Fun is a solar system simulation working model in 3D.
-Program is a Delphi Firemonkey 3d app, and was tested on Windows, Android and iOS (w/ Delphi 10.4 Seattle)
+Planet Fun is a solar system working model in 3D.
+Program is a Delphi Firemonkey 3D multi-platform app, and was tested on Windows, Android and iOS (w/ Delphi 10.4 Seattle)

 Full app source code is available at: